Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 The second method is to interpolate \ptheta{} between the evaluated MHA points using a high dimensional Kernel Density Estimator (KDE).
 We note that one can use all the MHA points rather than the points in \ptheta{} which are filtered by the auto-correlation time $\tau^{(\text{AC})}$.
 This is because we are looking for the mode and not evaluating some function over the \ptheta{} distribution.
 The primary difficulty with KDEs is finding the shape and width of the kernel.
 Generally, KDE methods do not perform well for problems in larger than three dimensions.
 More recently, there has been work to generalize KDEs to high dimensions \cite{liu.HiDimKDE.2007}.
 Calculating points in \ptheta{} with a KDE will be very fast.
 Such quick evaluations may allow one to find the mode through simple optimization schemes like a basic grid search or gradient descent.

 The third method, used in this paper, is a mixture of simple searching methods and calculating \thopt{} by a weighted average of the most likely MHA points.
-By considering only the $N_{\text{likely}}$ unique points with the highest likelihood probability we focus on the global minima while disregarding tails of the \ptheta{} distribution.
-Since we are only concerned with the most likely points, we look at all the points the MHA accepted instead of only looking at \ptheta, which takes MHA points separated by the auto-correlation time $\tau^{\text{AC}}$.
-We calculate \thopt{} by a weighted sum of the $N_{\text{likely}}$ $\boldsymbol{\Theta}$ parameters, weighting each by their likelihood probability.
-With our current calculated \thopt{} value we perform a grid search where points are separated by 0, $\pm1$, and $\pm2$ standard deviations ($\sigma^{(\text{MS})}_i$).
-Here $\sigma^{(\text{MS})}_i$ is the one dimensional standard deviation of the $i^{\text{th}}$ $\boldsymbol{\Theta}$ parameter taken over the distribution of the $N_{\text{likely}}$ $\boldsymbol{\Theta}$s.
-Once every parameter changes by $<3$\% for five consecutive times we switch to a random sampling method.
-We randomly sample values from a normal distribution between 0.5 and 2 $\sigma^{(\text{MS})}_i$ from the current \thopt.
-We consider \thopt{} has converged when every parameter has changed $<0.01$\% for three consecutive random samplings, but require at least one value to change between samplings.
+By considering only the $N_{\text{likely}}$ unique points with the highest likelihood probability we focus on the mode while disregarding tails of the \ptheta{} distribution.
+Since we are only concerned with the most likely points, we look at all the points the MHA accepted.
+This differs from \ptheta, which takes MHA points separated by the auto-correlation time $\tau^{\text{AC}}$.
+We calculate \thopt{} by a weighted sum of the $N_{\text{likely}}$ $\boldsymbol{\Theta}$ parameters